-Writing a conference paper can be a daunting task, especially if you just started your PhD.
+Writing a conference paper can be a daunting task, especially if you have just started your PhD.
 However, with careful planning and preparation, you can write a conference paper that showcases your research and makes a lasting impact.
 Here’s how.

 1. Choose a Relevant Conference